BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

    * **SSH Key.** Copy your local computer's SSH key here; this allows you be able to automatically login in via SSH to the standup account.
 If you haven't setup an SSH key on your local computer yet, there are good instructions for it on [Github](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 You may also want to add your SSH key into your Linode LISH (Linode Interactive Shell) by going to your "Linode Home Page / My Preferences / LISH Settings /  LISH Keys".
 Using an SSH key will give you a simpler and safer way to log in to your server.
    * **SSH-Allowed IPs.** This is a comma-separated list of IPs that will be allowed to SSH into the VPS.
 For example "192.168.1.15,192.168.1.16".
 If you do not enter any IPs, _your VPS will not be very secure_.
 It will constantly be bombarded by attackers trying to find their way in, and they may very well succeed.
 5. Select an Image
-   * **Target Image.** If you followed the instructions, this will only allow you to select "Debian 11" (though previous versions of this Stackscript worked with Debian 9 or 10and might still).
+   * **Target Image.** If you followed the instructions, this will only allow you to select "Debian 12" (though previous versions of this Stackscript worked with Debian 9 or 10 or 12 and might still).
 6. Choose a region for where the Linode will be located.

 *The remaining questions all have to do with the mechanics of the VPS deployment and should be left as they are with one exception: bump the Swap Disk from 256MB to 512MB, to ensure that you have enough memory to download the blockchain.*